_NIK6363-Edit-2.jpg

 Personal Bio:

 Sam was born and raised in Lancaster, PA.
-He earned his B.A. in biochemistry from Columbia University in 2007, where he trained with Professor Ruben Gonzalez, and his Ph.D. in chemistry from the University of California, Berkeley in 2014, under the mentorship of Professor Jennifer Doudna.
+He earned his B.A. in biochemistry from Columbia University in 2007, where he trained with Professor Ruben Gonzalez, and his Ph.D. in chemistry from the University of California, Berkeley in 2014, under the mentorship of Nobel Laureate Professor Jennifer Doudna.
 He was awarded graduate student fellowships from the National Science Foundation and the Department of Defense, and received the Scaringe Award from the RNA Society and the Harold Weintraub Graduate Student Award from the Fred Hutchinson Cancer Research Center.
 After a brief postdoc and book writing stint, Sam spent a year working at Caribou Biosciences, a Bay Area biotech start-up focusing on genome engineering applications, as a Scientist and Group Leader of Technology Development.
-He started his independent career in the Department of Biochemistry and Molecular Biophysics at Columbia in February, 2018, where he is a Sloan Research Fellow in Chemistry and Pew Scholar in the Biomedical Sciences.
-He is also the recent recipient of the NIH Director’s New Innovator Award.
+He started his independent career in the Department of Biochemistry and Molecular Biophysics at Columbia in February, 2018, where he was a Sloan Research Fellow in Chemistry and Pew Scholar in the Biomedical Sciences.
+He is the recent recipient of the NIH Director’s New Innovator Award and the NSF CAREER Award, and he was named an Investigator of the Howard Hughes Medical Institute in 2024.

 Sam's doctoral and postdoctoral research focused on the mechanism of nucleic acid targeting by RNA-guided bacterial immune systems (CRISPR–Cas) and on the development of these systems for genome engineering applications.
 His work has been published in the journals Nature, Science, and Cell, and been covered in The New York Times, Science News, The Scientist, and various other news outlets.
-His lab employs a range of biochemical, biophysical, and structural techniques to investigate CRISPR–Cas biology, with an eye towards applying mechanistic knowledge for tool development.
+His lab employs a range of biochemical, biophysical, genetics, molecular biology, and structural techniques to investigate CRISPR–Cas and transposon biology, with an eye towards applying mechanistic knowledge for genome engineering technology development.

 Sam is committed to being a supportive mentor and effective lab manager, and to nurturing a collaborative research environment.
 He has closely mentored over two dozen undergraduate and graduate students, and has participated in numerous mentorship programs, including Student Mentoring and Research Teams (SMART) and Howard Hughes Medical Institute’s Exceptional Research Opportunities Program (EXROP) at Berkeley.
 The desire to work with students in the lab was a major driver of Sam’s decision to transition from industry back to academia.